johnnyclem/Dive/README.md

 - 🌍 **Spanish Translation**: Added Spanish language support
 - 🤖 **Extended Model Support**: Added Google Gemini and Mistral AI models integration

+## Knowledge Base RAG Prioritization

+This feature prioritizes local knowledge base content over web search results when a knowledge base is active.

+### Features

+1. **Dedicated Knowledge Search Tool**: When a knowledge base is active, a `knowledge_search` tool is automatically added as the highest priority tool to encourage the AI to check the knowledge base first.

+2. **Web Search Enhancement**: The web search tool is wrapped to check the active knowledge base before falling back to a web search, ensuring knowledge base content is prioritized.

+3. **Dynamic Tool Configuration**: Tools are automatically reconfigured when a knowledge base is activated or deactivated.

+4. **System Prompting**: An extra system message is added to instruct the AI to use the knowledge base for relevant topics.

+5. **Semantic Search**: Knowledge base search uses a basic semantic relevance scoring system to find the most pertinent content.

+### How it Works

+When you activate a knowledge base:

+1. The system registers a high-priority `knowledge_search` tool
+2. The system wraps the `web_search` tool to check knowledge base content first
+3. The AI receives instructions to prefer the knowledge base for relevant topics
+4. Search queries first check the knowledge base content before falling back to web search

+This ensures that your curated local content is prioritized over generic web content when answering queries.

 ## Download and Install ⬇️